UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choosing between an SCO or a fixed-rate plan depends on whether you prioritize market flexibility or budget predictability.

-Deciding between the Standard Choice Offer and a retail supplier ultimately comes down to how much you value predictability versus market flexibility.
-If you prefer to “set it and forget it” and don’t mind your bill fluctuating with the seasons, the SCO is a regulated, safe option that ensures you never pay a supplier markup on the gas commodity itself.
-However, if you are managing a strict household budget or want to support green energy initiatives, taking the time to shop for a fixed-rate retail plan is likely the better move for your home.
-You can also reduce your natural gas usage with simple habit changes; learn more in our guide to saving on your gas bill.
-For more information on managing your home’s energy, visit our natural gas hub.
+However, if you are managing a strict household budget, want to avoid winter price shock, or are eager to support green energy initiatives, taking the time to shop for a fixed-rate retail plan is likely the better move for your home.
+You can also reduce your natural gas usage proactively with simple habit changes; learn more in our guide to saving on your gas bill.
+No matter which path you choose, staying informed about your energy rates ensures you stay in complete control of your utility costs.
+For more information on managing your home’s energy setup efficiently, visit our natural gas hub.

-FAQs About the Standard Choice Offer
+Frequently Asked Questions About the Standard Choice Offer

 Is the Standard Choice Offer a variable rate?

 Yes, the Standard Choice Offer is a variable rate.
-It changes every month based on the closing price of natural gas on the New York Mercantile Exchange (NYMEX) plus a set retail price adjustment approved by regulators.
+It changes every single month based on the closing price of natural gas on the New York Mercantile Exchange (NYMEX) plus a set retail price adjustment approved by state regulators.

 Is the Standard Choice Offer usually cheaper than a fixed-rate plan?